-Though some martial arts systems may have origins dating back 1000 years old or more, most have existed for less than a century and others even less than that.
-These newer systems were created to support an ever growing global sport without the prerequisite of providing life-protection skills or health benefits.
-And because of this, the applied medical and physical sciences that govern any physical activity and predate any martial system are almost non-existence.
+Though some martial arts systems may have origins dating back 1000 years old or more, most developed into their current styles beginning in the 1930s, with others coming into existence as late as the 1950s and others within just last few decades.
+These newer systems were created to support an ever growing global sport without the prerequisite of providing life-protection skills or long term health benefits.
+And because of this, the applied medical and physical sciences that govern any physical activity and predate any martial system are almost non-existent.

-With the downfall of the feudal system in Japan and Okinawa and the introduction of national laws, Karate, like all martial arts, went through an extensive overhaul.
-Since Karate was no longer taught as a means of self-protection, techniques and training intents were altered or removed all together for safety reasons.
-The effects of competition further diluted these once incredible methods of civil defense into game of "tag".
+With the downfall of the feudal system in Japan and the introduction of national laws, Karate, like all martial arts of the time, went through an extensive overhaul.
+Since Karate was no longer taught as a means of self-protection, techniques and training intents were altered or removed all together, either for safety reasons and to meet the changing socio/political ideals of Japan, beginning with the Meiji Restoration 1879-1912 and continued through the Taisho Period 1912-1926 and Showa Period 1926-1969.
+The effects of organized competition further diluted these once incredible methods of civil defense, transforming Karate into a game of "tag".

-There are scores of organizations throughout the world that offer some form of instruction in “martial science” or pressure point courses as a side study program and a very limited ability to incorporate into the student's current style.
-What sets our teachings apart from other systems or styles is that not only are our students successfully applying these methods from day one, but students and instructors are able to do the same within their schools and styles.
+There are scores of instructors and organizations throughout the world that offer some form of instruction in “martial science” or pressure point courses as a side study program.
+Most of these courses offer a very limited ability to incorporate those practices into the student's current style.
+What sets our teachings apart from other systems or styles is that not only are our students successfully applying these methods from day one, but students and instructors that apply our teachings are able to do the same within their personal schools and styles.

-On the surface, swimming is a common physical activity but on a competitive level the success of Michael Phelps is dependent on the understanding of so many applied sciences.
+On the surface, swimming is a common physical activity but on a competitive level the success of Michael Phelps is dependent on the understanding of so many applied sciences and professionals.
 Every other competitive swimmer will reapply these same training tools for the simple fact they are beyond reproach.
 Aesthetics has no place or purpose when 1000ms matters.
 Would this then not apply to any martial art?!

-If the body is represented by Goju-Ryu, then our First Principles would represent the internal life supporting systems of the body.
+If the body (form) is represented by Goju-Ryu or any martial art, then the First Principles of "Form Follows Function" and "Form Fits Function" would represent the internal life supporting functions of the body.
 By this comparison one cannot exist without the other.
 And since the application of these basics are based on proper body mechanics, timing, placement of technique, footwork and more, it is easily taught and understood by even the youngest student.

 Upon achieving Black Belt status in Goju-Ryu, these deeper teachings become even more important and regular part of the student’s training with the intent of achieving additional recognition and certification.
 This provides another distinction between our program and other martial arts schools and systems as these First Principles are taught in our classes from day one.
 Where most schools struggle to provide continued training for their Black Belts, we can honestly state that the training has just begun.